New Paper Released:

 The key objective of QARTOD is to sustain a process for establishing QA/QC procedures that will:

-- Establish authoritative QA/QC procedures for 26 of the U.S. IOOS core variables, as necessary, including detailed information about the sensors and procedures used to measure the variables.
+- Establish authoritative QA/QC procedures for the U.S. IOOS core variables, as necessary, including detailed information about the sensors and procedures used to measure the variables.

 - Produce written manuals for these QA/QC procedures